-1. Submit a coastal terrace prairie habitat management and enhancement plan prepared by the project biologist for review and approval of County staff.
-The plan shall provide for the management of native species and shall include the
+- 1. Submit a coastal terrace prairie habitat management and enhancement plan prepared by the project biologist for review and approval of County staff.
+The plan shall provide for the management of native species and shall include the removal / control of invasive, non-native species and a mowing and / or grazing regime.
+The habitat management plan shall represent a 4:1 ratio of management / enhancement area to impact area.
+The prairie management plan shall include, at a minimum, the following: - a.

-- a.
 Identify high, moderate and low priority areas for management, based on plant species composition and threats from invasive, non-native plant species. - b.
 Identify a schedule for implementing the management actions, based on priorities established in "a", above. - c.
 Specify management actions (i.e., removal/ control of broom plants, mechanical mowing and/or grazing) that will preserve and manage the prairie areas. - d.
 Techniques required to be implemented in prairie management areas (i.e., seasonal mowing, grazing, other methods), including intervals or treatment. - e.
 Identify techniques to be implemented for removal / control of invasive, non-native plant species from prairie management areas (if different from "c", above). - f.
 Methods for monitoring effectiveness of management actions (i.e., establishment of on-site prairie reference plots and monitoring locations). - g.
 Performance standards for management areas (i.e., species diversity, plant species composition, plant cover, percent cover of invasive plants), success criteria, and a timetable for the success criteria. - h.
-Recommendations for overall management of grassland resources (i.e., fire protection mowing along adjacent residences, removal / control of other invasive plant species). - I. Reporting guidelines. - J. Adaptive management actions and remedial activities. - k.
+Recommendations for overall management of grassland resources (i.e., fire protection mowing along adjacent residences, removal / control of other invasive plant species). - 1.
+Reporting guidelines. - j.
+Adaptive management actions and remedial activities. - k.
 Restriction on the corralling, boarding or grazing of livestock on the prairie grassland unless specifically approved by the County of Santa Cruz. - 1.
 Specify installation of plastic mesh fencing along the construction limits of the drainage line and salvaging of the prairie sod blocks at the drainage excavation to be used to restore the area. - 2.
-Revise the project plans to include notes clearly stating that no Santa CNZ Erosion Control Mix or any other seed mix not specifically approved by the project biologist, shall be used onsite. - C. Mitigation Measure: Mitigation of Unauthorized Grading Impacts
+Revise the project plans to include notes clearly stating that no Santa Cruz Erosion Control Mix or any other seed mix not specifically approved by the project biologist, shall be used onsite. - C. Mitigation Measure: Mitigation of Unauthorized Grading Impacts

-Monitoring Program: In order to reduce impacts on coastal terrace prairie grassland from the 1999un-permitted grading, prior to issuance of a building or grading permit, the applicant shall do the following:
+Monitoring Promam: In order to reduce impacts on coastal terrace prairie grassland from the 1999 un-permitted grading, prior to issuance of a building or grading permit, the applicant shall do the following:

-1. Include the areas identified in the September 28,2005 botanical report as "mixed non-native grassland / native grassland", "mixed non-native grassland with

-French broom and / or cotoneaster", and "bare" in the coastal prairie management and enhancement plan at a 4:1 ratio of management / enhancement area to impact area.

-D. Mitigation Measure: Construction Impacts on Coastal Terrace Prairie
+- 1. Include the areas identified in the September 28,2005 botanical report as "mixed non-native grassland / native grassland", "mixed non-native grassland with French broom and /or cotoneaster", and "bare" in the coastal prairie management and enhancement plan at a 4:1 ratio of management / enhancement area to impact area. - D. Mitigation Measure: Construction Impacts on Coastal Terrace Prairie

-Monitoring Program: In order to reduce temporary impacts on coastal terrace prairie to a less than significant level, during construction the applicant shall:
+Monitoring Program: In order to reduce temporary impacts on coastal terrace prairie to a less than significant level; during construction the applicant shall:

-- 1. Install temporary fencing along the entire construction limits to contain disturbance. - 2.
+- 1. Install temporary fencing along the entire construction limits io contain disturbance. - 2.
 Prohibit storage of construction materials, equipment and parking outside of the designated work area. - 3.
 Re-vegetate areas disturbed during construction with native plant species compatible with the prairie habitat; - 4.
 Install plastic mesh fencing along the construction limits of the drainage line and salvage the prairie sod blocks at the drainage excavation to be used to restore the area, as these species will readily re-root. - E. Mitigation Measure: Drainage